 “Told with an injection of humour, honesty and with wonderful acting from all, make sure this is on the top of your Mardi Gras To Do list.”
 Alternative Media Group

 “Thoughtful, extremely well acted” Oz Baby Boomers

 “Both moving and funny, The Temperamentals is the story of a very brave group of men, and director Kevin Jackson has elicited powerful performances from his entire ensemble.”
 TheatreRed

 “A lesson in the history of the gay liberation movement … Director Kevin Jackson elicits some good performances “ SMH

-“Mixing genuine pathos with moments of affection and humour … The Temperamentals tells an important, little-heard story about life pre-gay liberation, and it’s skilfully told by a passionate cast.
+“Mixing genuine pathos with moments of affection and humour … An important, little-heard story about life pre-gay liberation, skilfully told by a passionate cast.
 It’s sure to be one of the highlights of the Mardi Gras theatre season.”
 Sydney Star Observer